-American conductor Thomas Cunningham is artistic director of Urban Playground Chamber Orchestra.
-Founded in 2014, this orchestra for the 21st century is malleable in size, genre and venue and collaborates anywhere, anytime, with anyone.
-UPNYC prioritizes the music of composers of color and female composers to further enliven the classical canon.
-He is on the conducting staff of Voices of Ascension Chorus & Orchestra in New York, NY, Helix!
-New Music Ensemble in New Brunswick, NJ, and the Youth Orchestra of Bucks County in Bucks County, PA.
+American conductor Thomas Cunningham is director of orchestras at Iowa State University, and artistic director of Urban Playground Chamber Orchestra.
+Founded in 2014, this orchestra for the 21st century prioritizes the music of composers of color and female composers to further enliven the classical canon.
+Previously, Cunningham served on the conducting staff of Voices of Ascension Chorus & Orchestra in New York, NY (2015-18), Helix!
+New Music Ensemble in New Brunswick, NJ (2015-18), and the Youth Orchestra of Bucks County in Bucks County, PA (2011-18).

 A conductor of distinctly broad repertory, recent engagements have included the concertos of Bach, Dvorak and Berg, orchestrating Addi & Jacq's award-winning songs, and commissioning numerous young composers.
 Passionate about the American repertory, Cunningham believes deeply in the underperformed compositions of African American composers, especially William Grant Still and George Walker.
 His symphonic suite of William Grant Still’s grand opera Troubled Island is published by William Grant Still Music.

 Cunningham has worked on over two dozen opera productions, most recently leading Rutgers Opera Institute in Così Fan Tutte, Opera Forza in Madama Butterfly, and Opera Slavica in Iolanta.
 He has assisted on productions ranging from Jenůfa and Eugene Onegin, to Alcina, L'elisir d'amore, and Der fliegende Holländer.
 As a Chorus Master, Cunningham regularly prepares choruses in Romance, Germanic and Slavic languages.